Course Descriptions, Taking and Defending Depositions - Writing for Law Practice

 Trial Advocacy Competition

 LW 805; 1-2 hours.
 Open to students who have participated in an inter-law-school trial competition.
 Students who participate as advocates may receive one hour credit for each competition, for a total of two credits during law school.
 Students who only participate as witnesses may also receive credit, but may not earn more than one hour of credit for being a witness during law school as well as one hour of credit for participating as an advocate, if applicable.
 To receive any credit, participants must develop a substantial trial notebook for the competition.
 Credit, no-credit.

 Tribal Law and Government

 LW 941; 2-3 hours.
-Through a comparative lens, this course will introduce students to the internal law and governance systems of the many sovereign Indigenous nations located within the borders of the United States.
+U.S. lawyers increasingly find themselves representing clients in matters involving tribal courts, governments, lands, and citizens.
+This course will introduce students to the internal law and governance systems of the approximately 566 sovereign Indigenous nations located within the borders of the United States.
 Students will explore a rich variety of constitutional, executive, legislative, and judicial models.
 The class will also study various Indigenous North American approaches to substantive areas such as juvenile justice, environmental regulation, criminal sentencing, and so on.
-For their final project, students will learn how to draft proposed legislation and then defend that legislation orally.
-Internal tribal law is a fundamental topic for those planning to practice in the area.
-The course also has broad relevance in that it will develop practical skills in reading foreign law, drafting legislation, navigating foreign legal systems, understanding multi-cultural legal perspectives and examining the foundations of Anglo-American systems.
+This course will provide critical knowledge to future practitioners in many fields, such as energy law, family law, and commercial litigation and transactions.
+It will also broaden skills in reading foreign law, navigating our complex federal legal system, understanding the legal challenges faced by developing nations, and gaining literacy in multi-cultural legal perspectives.